Adolis García Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.82 team ERA that ranks 26th across all league pitching staffs.
+- The Nationals have a 4.80 team ERA that ranks 26th among all league pitching staffs.

-- Nationals pitchers combine to allow 122 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up 124 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The right-hander last appeared on Monday against the Cincinnati Reds, when he tossed six innings, allowing three earned runs while giving up six hits.
+- The lefty last pitched on Tuesday against the Cincinnati Reds, when he threw five innings, allowing six earned runs while giving up 10 hits.

-- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.